writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### interview-loading

 The `interview-loading` is the first event that the RocketDocument Embedded UX fires.
 It is fired just before the call to the RLBE to get the interview.
-Below you can find the `interview-loading` schema:
+Below, you can find the `interview-loading` schema:

 ```javascript
    type: "interview-loading"